Vacuum bag moulding: Process

+History

+Vacuum bag moulding emerged in the 1950s as composite materials gained popularity in aerospace and military applications.
+The method was developed to improve resin control and fiber compaction in comparison to hand lay-up techniques.
+Over the decades, the process evolved with improvements in vacuum pump technology, sealing materials, and reusable silicone bagging systems.
+Today, it remains a reliable method in industries requiring high performance and precision in fiber-reinforced plastics.

 Vacuum bag

 It is built of strong rubber-coated fabric or a polymer film used to compress the part during cure or hardening.
 In some purposes, the bag encloses the entire material, or in other purposes, a mould is used to form one face of the laminate with the bag being a single layer to seal to the outer edge of the mould face.
 When using a tube-shaped bag, the ends of the bag are sealed and the air is drawn out of the bag through a nipple using a vacuum pump.
 Consequently, uniform pressure approaching one atmosphere is applied to the surfaces of the object inside the bag, holding parts together while the adhesive cures.
 The whole bag may be put in a temperature-controlled oven, oil bath or water bath and gently heated to accelerate curing.

 Vacuum bagging is used broadly in the composites industry as well.
-Carbon fibre fabric and fibreglass, along with epoxies and resins are popular materials laminated together with a vacuum bag operation.
+Carbon fiber fabric and fiberglass, along with epoxies and resins are popular materials laminated together with a vacuum bag operation.